 - A larger percentage of local workers employed as Community and Personal Service Workers (13.2% compared to 10.4%)

-The largest changes in the jobs held by the in the Central Coast Council area between 2011 and 2016 were:
+The largest changes in the jobs held by the workforce in the Central Coast Council area between 2011 and 2016 were those employed as:

 - Community and Personal Service Workers (+1,915 local workers)